TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/19 - Psalms/Psalms 31/Psalms 31.14.md

 ---

-But I trusted in thee, O Jehovah: I said, Thou art my God.
+But I trust in you, Yahweh.
+I said, "You are my God."